 One undisputed fact that is corroborated by both Lennon and McCartney is that "Tell Me Why" was entirely written by John.

 February 27th, 1964 was the third pre-scheduled day that The Beatles met in EMI Studio Two to record tracks for use in their first movie, which was to begin shooting on March 2nd.
 The early recording session of the day, from 10 am to 1 pm, first had them finally complete work on Paul's "And I Love Her," which took them three days to nail down.
 With that finally out of the way, they started on John's new composition "Tell Me Why," which started at approximately 11:30 am.

 The group ran through eight takes (not all complete) with all four Beatles playing their usual instruments and singing three part harmony simultaneously.
 There was a degree of frustration in getting all their parts down perfectly as evidenced in take four, which didn't get much passed the introduction before everything fell apart and tempers flared.
 Nonetheless, by take eight the song was done to everyone's satisfaction.
-The only overdub they performed was double-tracking John's lead vocal, which was done on an isolated track on the four-track tape.
+Vocal overdubs were then performed, John's double-tracked lead vocal being captured on the fourth open track of the four-track tape.
 However, the thickness of the three-part harmonies during the majority of the song appear to indicate that all three vocalists double-tracked their parts, not just John.
 A piano can be detected in the finished product so, since there is no piano heard in "take four" of the initial recording, this was undoubtedly overdubbed at this time as well, presumably by George Martin as was quite usual up to this point in the band's recording career.
 By 1 pm, the song was done and it was time for lunch.